Don's "Whom We Might Be" Story

 perambulators

-would not exist without the discoveries of the wheel & of Iron/Steel, nor would our skyscrapers, bridges, those rocket ships & space-based places and other monumental structures that are also part of our future exist at all
+would not exist without the discoveries of the wheel & of Iron/Steel, nor would our skyscrapers, bridges, those rocket ships & space-based places & other monumental structures that are also part of our future exist at all

 Sumerian writing